victorGarc14/bank_basic/README.md

-# Basic system for a bank with only 1 user.
+# Basic system for a bank.

 # This code is just an exercise.